 scroll ⬇️ to get the free sewing pattern & tutorial

-The size of YoYo Plush Dog is 11″ x 10″ when laying down flat.
-It is the right size for kids to hug and play with. if you are making it for baby and toddler, please replace the button eyes with felt so that the stuffed animal is choking hazard free.
+If you are making it for a baby and toddler, please replace the button eyes with felt so that the stuffed animal is choking hazard free.

-The shoes are partly stuffed with plastic pellets to give some weight to make certain posture possible.
-You may use short grain rice just in case you can’t find the pellets.
+The shoes are partly stuffed with plastic pellets to give some weight to make certain postures possible.
+You may use short-grain rice just in case you can’t find the pellets.

-YoYo Plush Dog is relaxing at home with his “Superdog” sleep-on-stomach style.
+YoYo is relaxing at home with his “Superdog” sleep-on-stomach style.
 With all of its four legs stretched out and heads level on the ground, it looks like it is flying through the air.
-YoYo Plush Dog is a super high-energy dog and gets motivated easily.
+YoYo is a super high-energy dog and gets motivated easily.
 It can spring up and get moving as soon as you need it to play you.

 - Fabric (scraps, various colors and prints): To make the oval-shaped yoyo as the body of the plush dog